There's still time to help shape a new strategy to keep people in Leicestershire healthy

 Doctor taking a patient's blood pressure

-People are being urged to have share their views on a new strategy to help keep people in Leicestershire healthy.
+People are being urged to have share their views on a new strategy to help keep Leicestershire's population healthy.

 A public consultation is seeking feedback on the outcomes and priorities of Leicestershire’s next health and wellbeing strategy.